-Board of Regents of the Nevada System of Higher Education, on behalf of the (name of institution) and (name of Director of Athletics) System of Higher Education ("NSH "Director of Ath Agreement cance employment und prior Employment Agreement Agreemen ("Effective Date"), continger Education, by and before [E"), on behalf of the (hetics" "Athletic Directors and replaces, as derstandings and agreem ment Agreement (this "Agreement") is effective this day of ngent upon the approval of the Board of Regents of the Nevada tween the Board of Regents of the Nevada System of Higher (the "University" or "Employer"), and (the tor" or "Employee").
-As further set forth in Article 8.3, this of this effective date of this Agreement, any and all prior ents between these two parties, including but not limited to the od, and the extension of tha, which was approved at the , ARTICLE I - PURPOSE University desire assurance that E Employee being the Employee agactivities under cincluding evaluational Collegia member (the "Collonger than one opportunities of ethe Employer has es to contract the Employee will serve the critical to the University's gree that the director of circumstances unique in tion and scrutiny of depnal rules and regulations ate Athletic Association ("onference").
-These circuyear but less than a comployment with the University of the Employment with the University of University of the Unive of Athletics have entered into this Agreement because the pyee for the period set forth in Article III with the Employee's entire term of this Agreement, a long-term commitment by the second desire to run a stable athletic department.
-The University and intercollegiate athletics at the University conducts professional at the University community and among University employees partment performance by the public and the news media and second including without limitation the rules and regulations of the INCAA") and the athletic conference of which the University is a sumstances justify job security and commitment by the Employee continuous appointment.
-The Employee desires to obtain the versity which are set forth in this Agreement.
-For these reasons employee and the Employee has promised to be employed upor greement.
-ARTIC LE II - PUBLIC DOCUMENT ies agree that this Agree ement is a public document and that the Employer may release esting the same.
-ARTICLE I MENT.
-NOTICE OF NON-RENEWAL AND MANDATORY ACKGROUND CHECK , subject shall continue un , Article VI hereof neither party sha to the approval of the Bo till this Agreement termina (the " Term "), provided, concerning termination a e's employment hereunder shall commence
+Board of Regents of the Nevada System of Higher Education, on behalf of the (name of institution) and (name of Director of Athletics) This Director of Athletics Employment Agreement (this "Agreement") is effective this day of ("Effective Date"), by and between the Board of Regents of the Nevada System of Higher Education ("NSHE"), on behalf of the (the "University" or "Employer"), and (the "Director of Athletics" "Athletic Director" or "Employee").
+As further set forth in Article 8.3, this Agreement cancels and replaces, as of this effective date of this Agreement, any and all prior employment understandings and agreements between these two parties, including but not limited to the prior Employment Agreement for the period , and the extension of that , which was approved at the Employment Agreement through , meeting of the NSHE Board of Regents.
+ARTICLE I - PURPOSE The University and the Director of Athletics have entered into this Agreement because the University desires to contract the Employee for the period set forth in Article III with the Employee's assurance that Employee will serve the entire term of this Agreement, a long-term commitment by the Employee being critical to the University's desire to run a stable athletic department.
+The University and the Employee agree that the director of intercollegiate athletics at the University conducts professional activities under circumstances unique in the University community and among University employees, including evaluation and scrutiny of department performance by the public and the news media and control by external rules and regulations, including without limitation the rules and regulations of the National Collegiate Athletic Association ("NCAA") and the athletic conference of which the University is a member (the "Conference").
+These circumstances justify job security and commitment by the Employee longer than one year but less than a continuous appointment.
+The Employee desires to obtain the opportunities of employment with the University which are set forth in this Agreement.
+For these reasons, the Employer has agreed to employ the Employee and the Employee has promised to be employed upon the terms and conditions set out in this Agreement.
+ARTICLE II - PUBLIC DOCUMENT The parties agree that this Agreement is a public document and that the Employer may release copies of this Agreement to persons requesting the same.
+ARTICLE III - TERM OF EMPLOYMENT.
+NOTICE OF NON-RENEWAL AND MANDATORY BACKGROUND CHECK 3.1 Term of Employment.
+The Employee's employment hereunder shall commence and shall continue until this Agreement terminates upon the close of business at the University , (the "Term"), provided, that this provision is subject to the terms and conditions of Article VI hereof concerning termination and Article VII hereof concerning restrictions on competition, and neither party shall have any right to terminate this Agreement prior to the close of business at the University on , except as provided therein.